WhyNotHugo/caffeine-ng/README.rst

 Copyright (C) 2014-2017 Hugo Osvaldo Barrera <hugo@barrera.io>

 Caffeine-ng is distributed under the GNU General Public License, either version 3, or (at your option) any later version.
-See GPL for details.
+See LICENCE for details.

 The Caffeine-ng status icons are Copyright (C) 2014 mildmojo (http://github.com/mildmojo), and distributed under the terms of the GNU Lesser